What is a giclee?

 Can I purchase Timothy Martin originals?

 Yes.
-If you are interested in purchasing Timothy Martin originals, contact the artist through this website and your call will be returned promptly.
-Timothy Martin originals range in price from $1,000 to $100,000.
-Please indicate what you are looking for so the artist’s representative can check on availability.
+If you are interested in purchasing Timothy Martin originals, contact the artist to check on availability.

 What is gouache?

 Gouache (gwash) is an opaque watercolor paint producing a more vividly colored painting than an ordinary watercolor.
-An ancient medium, gouache paintings – often referred to simply as gouaches – require framing under glass, because they are generally produced on paper.
+An ancient medium, gouache paintings – often referred to simply as gouaches – require framing under glass, if they are reproduced on paper.

 Timothy Martin’s signature ‘style’ began as a pun.
 His first furniture piece was a painting called the ‘Wing Chair.’
 The chairs’ ‘wings’ were birds’ wings and in the seat of the chair was – what else? – an egg.
 The reaction was positive to the furniture, so for the next show, nearly half the pieces were what has now become known as his ‘furniture series.’
 There is no mistaking the influence nature has had on man’s creations: what could be more literal than a camelback couch, a wing chair or a claw-footed table?
 Martin merely reverses the process of interpretation – an then takes some artistic license!